-Our responsibility is to audit and express an opinion on the financial statements in accordance with fund's stated accounting policies and International Standards on Auditing (UK and Ireland).
+Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's (APB's) Ethical Standards for Auditors.